tanvir-git/odoo-documentation/content/applications/general/users/manage_users.rst

 .. image:: manage_users/new_user.png
    :align: center
-   :alt: View of a user’s form emphasizing the access rights tab in Odoo
+   :alt: View of a user’s form emphasizing the access rights tab in CoquiAPPs

 When you are done editing the page and have *Saved* it, an invitation email is automatically sent to the user.
 The user must click on it to accept the invitation and create a login.

 .. image:: manage_users/invitation-email.png
    :align: center
-   :alt: View of a user’s form with a notification that the invitation email has been sent in Odoo
+   :alt: View of a user’s form with a notification that the invitation email has been sent in CoquiAPPs

 .. note::
    Remember that subscription prices follow the number of users.
 Refer to our